Fat Hope

 Fat Hope (超磅名模) is a yet-to-be-released Singaporean comedy-drama film directed by Joyce Lee.
 It stars Alien Huang, Lin Yu-pin and Liu Lingling.
-Although it was initially announced that the film will open in Singapore cinemas on 8 February 2024, it was eventually withdrawn at the eleventh hour.
+Although it was initially announced that the film will open in Singapore cinemas on 8 February 2024, it has not been released as of April 2026.

 Synopsis

 An aloof runway supermodel turns overweight after being cursed and must find ways to lose weight to save her career.